sashakraeva/pythagoras/README.md

 # 🧠 Predicting the Hypotenuse with Machine Learning

 This project uses machine learning to predict the hypotenuse (c) of a right-angled triangle using sides a and b, based on Pythagoras' Theorem.
-It's part of the **ML for Robotic Fabrication** course.
+It's part of the **Software III - MRAC01** course.

 ---

 ## 🎯 Objective

-Approximate the mathematical formula:
+### 1 - Approximate the mathematical formula
 \[
 c = \sqrt{a^2 + b^2}
 \]

-using supervised machine learning.
+using shallow machine learning.

+### 2 - Compare Linear Regression with MLP Regressor

+Pythagoras' Theorem is nonlinear due to the square root function.

+The comparison showed that:

+Linear Regression:
+- Linear Regression can only model straight-line relationships between input and output.
+- As a result, it tries to approximate the curved function with a flat plane, leading to higher error.

+MLP Regressor:
+- The MLP Regressor (Multi-Layer Perceptron) is a type of neural network that can model complex, nonlinear relationships.
+- It learns the curvature of the √(a² + b²) function more effectively.
+- This results in very low MSE and perfect R², meaning it captured the relationship almost perfectly.

 ---

-## 🗂️ Folder Structure
+## Folder Structure

 ```
 pythagoras/
 ├── data/
 │   └── triangle_dataset.csv         # Generated dataset
 ├── models/
+│   ├── linear_regression_model.pkl  # Trained Linear Regression
-│   └── linear_regression_model.pkl  # Trained ML model
+│   └── mlp_model.pkl                # Trained MLPRegressor
 ├── results/
-│   └── pred_vs_true_01.png          # Visualization of predictions after 1st training
+│   ├── pred_vs_true_01.png          # Visualization of predictions after linear regression training
+│   └── pred_vs_true_mlp.png         # Vizualisation of predictions after mlpregressor training
 ├── src/
 │   ├── generate_dataset.py          # Create synthetic dataset for triangle_dataset.csv
+│   ├── train.py                     # Train Linear Regression
+│   ├── evaluate.py                  # Evaluate and visualize predictions of Linear Regression
-│   ├── train_model.py               # Train the ML model
+│   ├── mlp_train.py                 # Train mlpregressor
-│   └── evaluate_model.py            # Evaluate and visualize predictions
+│   └── mlp_evaluate.py              # Evaluate and visualize predictions of mlpregressor
 ├── requirements.txt                 # Python dependencies
 └── README.md
 ```

 ---

-## ⚙️ Installation
+## Installation

 Install required packages: